 To maintain high levels of performance, healthy diet and proper nutrient timing is essential.
 Following an appropriate sports performance diet will keep you performing at your best while promoting a quick recovery.

 Jonnie Jenkins - Assistant to the Athletic Director for Sports Performance Program & Campus Recreation

-Bryan Stevens - Assistant Sports Performance Coach
+TBA - Assistant Sports Performance Coach

 Tyler German - Sports Performance Intern